WebDevStudios/aad-first-party-sso-wordpress/README.md

 Place the `aad-sso-wordpress` folder in your WordPress' plugin folder.
 Normally, this is `<yourblog>/wp-content/plugins`.

-### 2. Get your domain whitelisted by Microsoft domain services (domain must have ssl enabled).
+### 2. Get your domain whitelisted by Microsoft domain services
+Domain must have ssl enabled.

 ### 3. Configure the plugin